keithbuhler/keithbuhler.github.io/content/syllabi/syllabus-trinity-philosophy-2019.md

 * To become familiar with the basic vocabulary of western philosophy (metaphysics, epistemology, ethics, cosmology, etc.)
 * To understand Plato, Aristotle, and other seminal philosophers in their historical context and as thinkers relevant for us today
 * To review the Progymnasmata stages of fable, narrative, chreia/maxim, refutation/confirmation, and encomium/invective.
-* To introduce the final stage o the Progymnasmata: Thesis/Law
+* To introduce the final stage of the Progymnasmata: Thesis/Law
 * To identify arguments for and against major positions in ethics, politics, metaphysics, and epistemology
 * To practice conversational inquiry (dialectic) into abstract topics as well as one's own life
 * To understand, test, and defend the Christian worldview applied to God, man, the universe, right and wrong, and human communities